spitice/throwing-melee-damage/manual-test/sanity-test.md

 ## Test Case 1: Self damage

-- `sm_throwing_melee_self_damage 0`
-  - throw melee to zenith > walk forward > hit to weapon thrown
-  - EXPECTED: you should get no damage
 - `sm_throwing_melee_self_damage 10`
   - throw melee to zenith > walk forward > hit to weapon thrown
   - EXPECTED: you should get 5 damage